lag-of-death/companies/README.md

 - memoization of pure functions
 - add timeout when inputting a symbol for company (for now there is no daley between keystrokes and requests to the APIs)
 - change layout (current one is rather mock-upish, but still functional)
-- remove the need for the native confirmation modal
+- remove the need for the native confirmation modal when removing an added company

 ## Environmental variables